Does Car Insurance Cover Battery Replacement and Damage?

 • Comprehensive coverage pays for battery theft, fire, and weather damage

-• Collision coverage applies when battery is damaged in an accident
+• Collision coverage applies when your battery is damaged in an accident

-• Wear and tear or age-related battery failure is never covered by insurance
+• Wear, tear, or age-related battery failure is never covered by insurance

 Compare Car Insurance Rates in Ohio